Leadlegend/Commonsense-based-Question-Generation/README.md

-# Neural Question Generation
+# Commonsense-based Neural Question Generation Model
-This is not official implementation for the paper [Paragraph-level Neural Question Generation with Maxout Pointer and Gated Self-attention Networks](https://www.aclweb.org/anthology/D18-1424).
- I implemented in Pytorch to reproduce similar result as the paper.
-You can find the checkpoint of pretrained model [here](https://drive.google.com/file/d/1j5eTo4CaY5gIT50BW-jGv1f0ZAhrYhES/view?usp=sharing)

 ## Dependencies
-This code is written in Python.
-Dependencies include
+To train or test our model, you should install the following Python Packages:
-* python >= 3.6
+* python >= 3.7
-* pytorch >= 1.4
+* pytorch >= 1.5
-* nltk
+* nltk(nltk_data files are also needed)
 * tqdm
 * [pytorch_scatter](https://github.com/rusty1s/pytorch_scatter)

-## Download data and Preprocess
+## Data Preprocess
+Data of Knowledge Graph has been already processed by us, the original KG data is included in `./data/resource.json`

+Due to the corpus size, we can not provide SQuAD data on the Github, but you can download the corpus as followed:
 ```bash
 mkdir squad
 wget http://nlp.stanford.edu/data/glove.840B.300d.zip -O ./data/glove.840B.300d.zip